mehikmat/KangarooService/README.md

 Web Services for Kangaroo Android Apllication (https://github.com/mehikmat/Kangaroo)

-This is Restful Web Services which provides restful query system backed by MySQL
+This is Restful Web Services which provides restful query system backed by Lucene.

-Android Based Application can use this system to store contact and to re-store contacts
+Android Based Application can use this system to store contacts and to re-store contacts

-Technologies: Java, JSP, Servlet, JAX-RS, Jercy, MySQL,JSON,XML
+Technologies: Java, JSP, Servlet, JAX-RS, Jersey, Lucene,JSON,XML